Past Simple Tense

 The term „simple“ is used because it distinguishes syntactic sentences from the auxiliary of the past perfect or past progressive tense.
 The past simple is one of the easiest tenses to learn, which is one reason why this tense is called the past simple tense.

-Look at past simple tense examples or 10 examples of simple past tense.
+Look at 10 examples of simple past tense or general simple past tense examples.

 When do we use the past simple tense?